UWIT-IAM/gws-tester-karate/gws-test-karate/README.md

 * One is defined in ```var certConfig``` in karate-config.js.
 This is the main "default" cert that will be used for connections.
 Unless you "configure ssl" in a scenario then this cert will be used.
 * Another is defined as a key ```NoAccessConfig``` in the ```var config``` JSON blob.
 This is used when we want to test access control by connecting with a different cert.
-This is done within a scenarion by calling
+This is done within a scenario by calling
 ```configure ssl = NoAccessConfig```

 You could define more certs if you needed them.